 Day 4: Explore Seville

-After the bike tour in Seville, I had a nice tapas lunch and visited Sevilla Cathedral and the Giralda bell tower.
-I watched the sun set at the Setas in Seville (also named the Metropol Parasol).
-This modern futuristic building had some interesting angles at sun set.
+I watched the sunset at the Setas in Seville (also named the Metropol Parasol).
+This modern futuristic building had some interesting angles at sunset.

 Day 5: Morning in Seville

 This morning, I packed my bags and prepared to leave Seville.
 I had half a day left and had to make the difficult decision to either go back to the lovely Plaza d’España or explore the Real Alcázar of Seville.
 I opted for the latter.